Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 New Project Purina Pro Plan Veterinary Diets JM Joint Mobility Dry Dog Food

 Purina Pro Plan Joint Mobility Dog Food is another great pick for helping keep your dog active and free of joint pain.
 Featuring glucosamine, omega fatty acids, and other supportive nutrients, this food features a high protein content mostly from trout, chicken, salmon, and eggs.
-You’ll also be pleased to know this food is pea-free which promotes a healthier heart.
+This food is pea-free, which may be preferred for some breeds, depending on veterinary advice.

 As with many joint health foods on this list, this food is quite expensive.
 Luckily, there are several bag sizes to choose from.
 You’ll also notice it has a higher calorie content than others which could pose issues with weight management if not closely monitored.